This site may earn money from products or services mentioned in this post.

 Whether or not you need supplements is something you and your doctor should discuss.
 In general, you may want to focus on the essential vitamins and minerals first.

-In general, most of us are nutrient deficient and do need some extra help.
+Most of us are nutrient deficient to some degree and do need some extra help.

 Pregnant women will likely be encouraged to take a prenatal vitamin that contains Vitamins B6, B12, and folate, which are necessary for health baby development.